"Knight had something special to offer. It is not often that an actor

 Photograph courtesy of Steve Crook

 Then I discovered something that was not only remarkable but came as a complete shock, and made me appreciate and evaluate his work from a wholly new perspective.
 Esmond Knight was virtually blind.
-He had been injured in 1941 whist on active service onboard HMS Prince of Wales, struck by a shell from the German battleship Bismarck, no less!
-Totally blind for two years, he then regained limited sight in his right eye - just enough to resume his career.
+He had been seriously injured in 1941 whilst on active service onboard HMS Prince of Wales, struck by a shell from the German battleship Bismarck, no less.
+Totally blind for two years, he regained limited sight in his right eye - just enough to resume his career.
 For him, acting, especially on stage, was a continuous challenge to deceive the audience into believing he could see as well as the next man - and he invariably succeeded.
-With this piece of knowledge in place, it was a fascinating and occasionally astonishing experience to revisit his film work and appreciate just how brilliantly he succeeded in portraying sighted men in mainstream film production with absolute conviction.
+Knowing this, it was a fascinating and occasionally astonishing experience to revisit his film work and appreciate just how brilliant he was at portraying sighted men in mainstream film production with absolute conviction.

-Watching him again in The Red Shoes alone, conducting a full orchestra and strutting around concert halls, was a revelation.
-But to discover he continued to work on stage almost continuously from 1945 onwards almost beggars belief.
-Esmond himself made the point that he was able to do this because he had enjoyed 35 fully sighted years and knew precisely how to move and react as a sighted person.
+For example, watching him again in The Red Shoes, conducting a full orchestra and strutting around concert halls, was a revelation.
+And to discover that he continued to work on stage almost continuously from 1945 onwards almost beggars belief.
+Esmond himself made the point that he was able to do this because he had enjoyed thirty-five fully sighted years and knew precisely how to move and react as a sighted person.
 Nevertheless, it was a remarkable achievement by any standards.